manarwala/research-methods-in-digital-humanities/assignments.md

 * writing appropriate for the class, rather than the public, as the audience for one's work
 * good faith efforts at citing prior work
 * less focused discussions
+* relate to course topics

 ## C or Lower Level Work

 A body of work that does not meet the criteria for _A_ or _B_ outlined above will earn a grade of _C_ or lower.
 Tardiness, disrespect, lack of focus, lack of clarity, and missing assignments are common reasons for these grades to be assigned.

+## Suggestions for blogging

+Posts are often more interesting if you can make some connection or application to life outside our class.

+Visual elements are also helpful (sometimes), e.g., pictures, videos, charts.

 # A Note on Academic Honesty